fanlidublin/DaysInDublin/Daily_Proverb.md

 something outside of yourself to make you happy in the future.
 Earl Nightingale

 - Don't think about what might go wrong, think about what could be right.
 Unknown

+- One's destination is never a place but rather a new way of looking at things.
+Henry Miller